 Click to know methods to POP Server Timeout Error 0x8004210a in Outlook.

 If your email client (i.e., the application/software used to access your emails from the server) uses POP, whatever changes you make to your emails (on the email client) remain on your device and doesn’t affect the server.
 Vice versa –unless, of course, you perform the same action on the server.

 Features of Outlook PST Files

 - PST Files aren’t synced with your email server

-- You can access your emails, calendar events without Wi-Fi/Data as long as they were downloaded
+- You can access your emails, and calendar events without Wi-Fi/Data as long as they have downloaded

 - PST Files allow the use of password protection over its content